TSA PreCheck: Is It Worth Getting? What Are Some Benefits Of Getting It?

 If you commit any transportation violations or provide false information on your application, it can disqualify you from gaining membership.

-Also, there are several criminal offenses that will disqualify you as well.
+Also, several criminal offenses will disqualify you as well.
 Look at the link for a list of offenses that will disqualify an applicant.

 TSA PreCheck Benefits Are Better Than Standard Screening